brspnnggrt/Blog/Articles/Robocure-Technical.md

 ## StoryLine 2 Pepper

 StoryLine 2 Pepper is the name of our approach to make StoryLine output fully integrated with the Pepper robot.
-By minimizing custom development and using as much out of the box functinalities provided by StoryLine we can make sure our approach is suitable for end-users.
+By minimizing custom development and using as much out-of-the-box functionalities as possible provided by StoryLine, we can make sure our approach is suitable for end-users.
 We chose to use storyline because of the export capabilities which can be easily extended using Javascript.
-StoryLine can be integrated out-of-the-box with an LRS system such as Learning Locker.
+StoryLine can be integrated with an LRS system such as Learning Locker.
 This makes it relatively easy to monitor the education of the patient.
 StoryLine is a leader in the E-Learning community, and is similar to PowerPoint.
 The learning content created in StoryLine can be exported to HTML content with integrated LRS support.
 This content can be adapted to add an interface that provides interaction with the robot.
 This interface can be accessed from within StoryLine using the Javascript support.
 This might sound technical but all actions can be achieved with 1 line of code.

 We refer to the exported HTML content, after it has been processed by StoryLine 2 Pepper, by a Learning module.